jmvanel/semantic_forms/scala/forms_play/README.md

 - 4. entering new triples for existing properties, as in DataGUI or as in Ontowiki: http://aksw.org/source/edit
 - 5. introduce the RDF cache, - implemented - done: unit test
 - 6. creation of a new URI infering form from its class, as DomainApplication does - DONE
-- 7. use HTTP HEAD to distinguish content types, and have different hyperlinks and styles for HTML, RDF, and image URL's - WIP
+- 7. use HTTP HEAD to distinguish RDF content types and others, and have different hyperlinks and styles for HTML, RDF, and image URL's - WIP
 - 7.1 have icons to distinguish content types, to display near hyperlinks for HTML, RDF, image, etc URL's
 - 8. data validation in JS or Scala.JS
 - 9. creating or editing URI's : propose URI's in relation with rdfs:domain class value